mozilla-b2g/gaia-email-libs-and-more/js/imap/vanilla_tasks/sync.md

 and content analysis.
 If only to compensate for Mozilla mailing list/newsgroup gateway snafus where strict threading breaks down horribly.

 The other main issue we contend with is duplicate messages.
-This is not to deal with Gmail IMAP mapping issues (gmail has its own sync engine), but to contend with cases like:
+This is not the Gmail IMAP mapping issue (gmail has its own sync engine, avoiding that), but cases like:
 - The user sends a message to a mailing list and ends up with the original copy in the sent folder (sans mailing list footer/transformations/etc.), plus the copy received from the mailing list.